rlb222/Perch-Auto-collapsable-Dividers/README.md

 ### How it works
-The ui script looks for a keyword ('collapse-start') in the name of the divider and inserts into the DOM, the standard Perch code to collapse the divider.
+The ui script looks for a keyword ('collapse-start') in the name of the divider.
+It inserts the standard Perch snippet to collapse the divider.
-It then looks for ('collapse-end') to make that divider element invisible.
+It also looks for ('collapse-end') to make that divider element invisible.

 ### Why using Arrive.js
-The arrive.min.js is needed, because without it the script will not see the extra
+The arrive.min.js is needed, because without it the script will not see the extra `(div class="divider-collapsed")` element that is added later into the page by Perch code.
-`(div class="divider-collapsed")`
-element that is added later.
 I have also used a time-delay, but I think this is more stable.
-There also was a suggestion to make use of a custom Perch Event which adds the `div.divider-collapsed` with the code:
+There also was a suggestion to make use of a custom Perch Event which adds the `div.divider-collapsed` with the code: `$(window).on('Perch_Init_Editors', function(){`
- `$(window).on('Perch_Init_Editors', function(){`
 sadly I couldn't get this to work.

 ### TODO
-I would like to add some code to determine if the divider fields are initially filled.
-And not collapse fields which are filled.
+I would like to add some code to determine if the divider fields are initially filled and leave these areas visible instead of collapsing them.

 ## Example use in your Perch template file